Having looked at the most popular type of investment funds, unit trusts and OEICs, we now turn to investment trusts.

-For unit trusts and OEICs, the net asset value is calculated daily in accordance with FSA regulations and you buy and sell units at their ‘offer’ and ‘bid’ prices respectively.
+For unit trusts and OEICs, the net asset value is calculated daily and you buy and sell units at their ‘offer’ and ‘bid’ prices respectively.
 Investment trust shares are traded on the stock market just like any other company and so their prices can change on a minute by minute basis, according to how many shares investors are buying and selling.

 Discounts and premiums

-Investment trusts calculate their ‘net asset value per share’ at regular intervals (some daily, some monthly and so on).
+Investment trusts calculate and publish their ‘net asset value per share’ at regular intervals (some daily, some monthly and some on a more irregular basis).
 You might expect their share prices to be the same as their net asset value.
-However, for a variety of reasons they tend to trade at a discount to this.
+However, for a variety of reasons they tend to trade at a discount to this amount.
 One reason is that you could buy the same portfolio of shares yourself directly in the market, without suffering the ongoing management charge.

 These discounts make investment trusts slightly more risky, since the value of your investment is affected by the amount that the ‘discount to NAV’ changes during the period of your investment, as well as the performance of the assets they hold.

 If the discount gets smaller, or ‘narrows’, then you will make a bit more money (or lose less).
 If the discount gets bigger, or ‘widens’, the effect will be reversed.
 However, if you’re intending to hold an investment trust for several years or more, any movement in the discount should (hopefully) be dwarfed by the performance of its assets.